shakyabhoomi12-netizen/Problem-Statements/README.md

 Example Queries:
 Why did Apple stock drop?
 When did Microsoft go up?
-Explain Apple stock movement
+Explain Apple stock movement.

 How It Works:
-The user enters a natural language query
+The user enters a natural language query.
-The system identifies the company name and maps it to a stock ticker Relevant stock-related news is retrieved
+The system identifies the company name and maps it to a stock ticker.
+Relevant stock-related news is retrieved.
-The chatbot generates an explanation using the retrieved context
+The chatbot generates an explanation using the retrieved context.

 RAG-Based Explanation:
 The chatbot follows a lightweight Retrieval-Augmented Generation (RAG) approach:

 Retrieval: Fetches recent financial news for the identified stock

-Generation: Produces an explanation based on the retrieved information If no major news is found, the system explains the movement using market sentiment, which reflects real-world trading behavior.
+Generation: Produces an explanation based on the retrieved information

+If no major news is found, the system explains the movement using market sentiment, which reflects real-world trading behavior.

 How to Run
-Install Dependencies
+Install Dependencies,
 pip install yfinance pandas matplotlib statsmodels

 Run Task 1